 Marine Life in the Great Blue Hole

-It is not easy to discover the true marine life in this deep Blue Hole beyond the coral growth.
+Discovering the true marine life in this deep Blue Hole beyond the coral growth is difficult.
 Only experienced divers and special submarines can explore the deep waters of this hole.
 Nevertheless, the Great Blue Hole is still a top wonder of nature.

 The Great Blue Hole is also home to Pederson’s shrimp, neon gobies, angelfish, groupers, and purple sea fans.
 You will also meet different shark species, including bull sharks, Caribbean reef sharks, black tip sharks, hammerhead sharks, and nurse sharks.